edmundhung/conform/packages/conform-yup/README.md

 ### parse

 It parses the formData and returns a submission result with the validation error.
-If no error is found, the parsed data will also be populated as `submission.data`.
+If no error is found, the parsed data will also be populated as `submission.value`.

 ```tsx
 import { useForm } from '@conform-to/react';